 Knit in the round

 Knit it in the round to avoid any bulky seams.
 It might sound a bit scary knitting on 4 double-pointed needles, but it’s easier than it seems and there are lots of tutorials online to give you a solid foundation.
-It’s so much easier not having to worry about a side seam or having to press seams.
+It’s so much easier not having to worry about a side seam or having to press the seam of the stocking.

 how to knit a christmas stocking - love this chunky stripy nordic style stocking in grey.
 Click through for expert tips and links to the perfect knitting pattern #knitting #christmas #stocking #decorations #holiday #craft #tutorial #DIY #knittingpattern #frombritainwithlove